Lady Caroline Jane Thynne1

 6th Marquess and Marchioness of Bath2

 Henry Frederick Thynne, 6th Marquess of Bath was born on 26 January 1905.1 He was the son of Thomas Henry Thynne, 5th Marquess of Bath and Violet Caroline Mordaunt.1 He married, firstly, Hon.
-Daphne Winifred Louise Vivian, daughter of George Crespigny Brabazon Vivian, 4th Baron Vivian and Barbara Fanning, on 27 October 1927.1 He and Hon.
+Daphne Winifred Louise Vivian, daughter of George Crespigny Brabazon Vivian, 4th Baron Vivian of Glynn and of Truro and Barbara Cicely Fanning, on 27 October 1927.1 He and Hon.
 Daphne Winifred Louise Vivian were divorced in 1953.1 He married, secondly, Virginia Penelope Parsons, daughter of Alan Leonard Romaine Parsons and Viola Tree, on 15 July 1953.1 He died on 30 June 1992 at age 87.1

-He was educated at Harrow School, Harrow on the Hill, London, England.3 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.3 He held the office of Member of Parliament (M.P.)
-(Conservative) for Frome between 1931 and 1935.3 He was a member of the Council of the Duchy of Cornwall between 1933 and 1936.3 He held the office of Justice of the Peace (J.P.) for Wiltshire in 1938.3 He fought in the Second World War, where he was wounded.3 He gained the rank of Major in the service of the Royal Wiltshire Yeomanry (Territorial Army).3 He was decorated with the award of the U.S. Silver Star.3 He was decorated with the award of the U.S. Bronze Star.3 He succeeded to the title of 9th Baronet Thynne, of Kempsford, co.
-Gloucester [E., 1641] on 9 June 1946.1 He succeeded to the title of 8th Baron Thynne of Wermister, co.
-Wilts [E., 1682] on 9 June 1946.1 He succeeded to the title of 8th Viscount Weymouth, co.
-Dorset [E., 1682] on 9 June 1946.1 He succeeded to the title of 6th Marquess of Bath [G.B., 1789] on 9 June 1946.1
+He was educated at Harrow School, Harrow, London, EnglandG.3 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.3 He held the office of Member of Parliament (M.P.)
+(Conservative) for Frome between 1931 and 1935.3 He was a member of the Council of the Duchy of Cornwall between 1933 and 1936.3 He held the office of Justice of the Peace (J.P.) for Wiltshire in 1938.3 He fought in the Second World War, where he was wounded.3 He gained the rank of Major in the Royal Wiltshire Yeomanry (Territorial Army.)3 He was awarded the U.S. Silver Star.3 He was awarded the U.S. Bronze Star.3 He succeeded as the 9th Baronet Thynne, of Kempsford, co.
+Gloucester [E., 1641] on 9 June 1946.1 He succeeded as the 8th Baron Thynne of Wermister, co.
+Wilts [E., 1682] on 9 June 1946.1 He succeeded as the 8th Viscount Weymouth, co.
+Dorset [E., 1682] on 9 June 1946.1 He succeeded as the 6th Marquess of Bath [G.B., 1789] on 9 June 1946.1

 Children of Henry Frederick Thynne, 6th Marquess of Bath and Hon.
 Daphne Winifred Louise Vivian